nevs-swarm/golang-alpine/README.md

 nevsnode/golang-alpine
 ---
-golang:alpine with a few pre-installed packages
+golang:alpine with a few custom-pre-installed packages (currently only bash)